 Warning- Brake fluid is corrosive, flammable, and will damage painted and anodized finishes.
-Clean up all spills immediately.
+Clean up all spills immediately with water.

-Place a tray and/or rags below the brake hard line connection on inner fender well.
+Place a tray and/or rags below the brake hard line connection on inner fender well and locate the small rubber plugs/caps in the Spiegler line kit.